petrsvihlik/jsConnectAspNetCoreMvc/README.md

    "jsConnectAspNetCoreMvc": "1.0.*"
 }
 ```
+ASP.NET Core MVC will automatically discover the controller inside the assembly.

 **2.** Configure the DI Container.
 The library expects that you inject a hashing algorithm (keep it in sync with what you use in Vanilla Forums), `IConfiguration` and `ILogger`.